GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>October 17, 2023</time></p>

 A requirement for Manifest V3 is that extensions may no longer use remotely-hosted code.
 Although this has been [part of our migration guide](/docs/extensions/migrating/improve-security/#remove-remote-code) from the beginning, we thought it was worth improving the guidance around this issue.
-An [addition to the migration guide]() provides more information, describing what's still possible in Manifest V3 and provide more inforamtion on strategies for upgrading.
+That page now provides more information, describing what's still possible in Manifest V3 and providing more inforamtion on strategies for upgrading.

 There is a related addition to the [Troubleshooting Chrome Web Store violations](/docs/webstore/troubleshooting/).
 A new section describes common reasons that extensions with remotely-hosted code are rejected.